CharlieHudson31/TransferSheetToSlide/README.md

         8. Copy the presentation ID from the url in the address bar.
 Paste into example-config.py
     9. Rename 'example-config.py' to 'config.py'
     10. Run the program in the terminal 'python example-config.py'

+Slide Format:
+    The slides have a pre-defined format associated with the data layout of the spreadsheet.
+If someone wants to add/remove the type of data in the spreadsheet, then they may also wish the alter the slide format.
+For example, if someone wanted to add a "description category", they would need a additional textbox element in the slide.
+This project will only produce one specific format.